project ruth & shavuot resources

 Reading Megillat Ruth on Shavuot

-Thanks to a very generous gift from the Koschitzky family, this Shavuot JOFA is making it really easy for you to lead the Megillat Ruth reading in your community.
+Thanks to a very generous gift from the Koschitzky family in honor of Sarah Edery Delorde on the occasion of the Bat Mitzvah of her great granddaughter, Karen Aouizerat, JOFA can make it really easy for you to lead a Megillat Ruth reading in your community.

 The Megillat Ruth app boasts the following features: